AKTnycolas/Ciel/README.md

 # Ciel Bot

-A simple bot, no big deal
+A complete bot, and full of features

-status: finished